 7. Empty a poopy diaper into the toilet

-Obviously, this is easier with a “solid” poop than a messy one, but whenever you can, dump the poop into the toilet before tossing the diaper in the trash.
+This is easier with a “solid” poop than a messy one, but whenever you can, dump the poop into the toilet before tossing the diaper in the trash.

 8. Praise your child for progress

-Potty training “success” isn’t just about your child finally peeing or pooping in a potty.
+Potty training success isn’t just about your child finally peeing or pooping in a potty.
 Every little bit of progress is worthy of praise.

 Start by buying a potty and allowing your child to be curious about it.
-Then, have her gradually start sitting on the potty, even if she still has her clothes on.
+Have her gradually start sitting on the potty, even if she still has her clothes on.
 Take her with you when you use the bathroom, explaining that pee and poop go down the toilet.
 Empty her poopy diapers into the toilet as well.

 - The Do’s and Don’ts of Potty Training